stanford-crfm/levanter/docs/Levanter-1.0-Release.md

 After legibility and scalability, we have reproducibility, which JAX helps with enormously.
 In particular, JAX's fine-grained control over PRNG states makes it easy to ensure bitwise determinism.
 Levanter takes advantage of this to offer bitwise reproducibility for training runs, even after preemption.
-In particular, the same run with the same code on the same hardware configuration (e.g. a v3-32 or a v3-256) will produce the exact same loss curve, even if it is preempted and resumed multiple times.
+That is, the same run with the same code on the same hardware configuration (e.g. a v3-32 or a v3-256) will produce the exact same loss curve, even if it is preempted and resumed multiple times.
 As an example, here is a screenshot of a training run being resumed multiple times, even on different TPU pod slices: